-There comes a point in everyone’s life when they realize the true joy of drinking alcohol doesn’t come from dancing on tables and hooking up with random people in bathroom stalls.
+There comes a point in everyone’s life when they realize the true joy of drinking alcohol doesn’t come from dancing on tables and making out with random people in line for the bathroom.
 It comes from sitting in complete silence and judging the f*ck out of every person who walks past them.
 And when this revelation finally hits you, there’s only one drink you’re going to want in your hand - a martini.
 This classic cocktail is much more than just a glass of vodka or gin with some vermouth, it’s a full-on power statement that rewards you with the ability to sit and glare at whomever you want.

-From a classic West Hollywood Italian restaurant to a caviar bar inside LAX, here are the 13 best places in LA to do just that.
+From a classic West Hollywood Italian restaurant to a cocktail bar inside LAX, here are the 14 best places in LA to do just that.

-Tower Bar is best known for ice cream sundaes and enraged talent agents throwing cellphones into the pool, but this hotel restaurant/bar is also an idyllic place to drink many ounces of vodka and practice your side-eye.
-Located right on The Strip, Tower Bar is a complete mess and a spot that makes people-watching at other places feel like a waste of time.
+Tower Bar is best known for ice cream sundaes and enraged talent agents throwing cellphones into the pool, but this hotel restaurant and bar is also an idyllic place to drink many ounces of vodka and practice your side-eye.
+Located right on The Strip, Tower Bar is an unmitigated joyful mess and a spot that makes people-watching at other places feel like a waste of time.
 Spend even an hour here and you’ll see stressed-out momagers sobbing in the corner, the Olsen twins sucking the youth out of anyone who gets too close, and all those agents desperately fishing their burner phones out of the pool.
 Drinking martinis is the only way to make sense of it all.

 Musso & Frank has been open for a century and is one of the only restaurants in town where fannypack-ed tourists and old men complaining about Eisenhower’s foreign policy live in complete harmony.
 To put it frankly, this Hollywood steakhouse is one of the most bizarre restaurants in LA, and while you don’t need to rush to eat any of the food, sitting at the bar and drinking the most iconic martini in LA is a must.
 Stirred and served with a sidecar on chilled ice, it’s a technically perfect martini that’s been served the same way for decades, and one that makes gravity tricky after just half a glass.

 If you know about The Dresden, you almost certainly know about Marty and Elayne, the iconic jazz duo who have been performing at this Los Feliz institution every week since the early ’80s.
-And while the singing legends are the reason people pack the place every night, the Vesper martini is the reason they stay.
+While we’re still waiting for the singing legends to return from their pandemic hiatus, the Vesper martini is a reason to go right now.
 Perfectly balanced with gin, vodka, and a lemon twist garnish, this definitely isn’t a briny martini, but it is a fantastic one, served in a setting where smug looks are openly welcomed.

 Yes, Soho House is a members-only club, but if you live in LA for even a summer, you’ll end up at their West Hollywood location eventually.
-Just don’t let anyone tell you this bi-level rooftop is for actually getting work done - it’s not.
-It’s for well-dressed rich kids with underwhelming IMDb pages to stand around on Friday nights and lie about how many auditions they went on this month.
+Just don’t let anyone tell you this bi-level rooftop is for actually getting work done.
+It’s for well-dressed rich kids with underwhelming IMDb pages to stand around on Friday nights and lie about how many auditions they had this month.
 It’s a soul-crushing atmosphere to be sure, but one that can be mitigated by sliding up to the bar, ordering a shockingly well-made gin martini, and judging the sh*t out every person you recognize from yesterday’s callback.

 Walking into Chez Jay is like walking into a functioning time machine - one that sends you back to Santa Monica in the early ’60s.
 There are peanut shells on the floor, a jukebox that doesn’t play anything newer than Earth, Wind & Fire, and a giant fish hanging on the wall that’s definitely staring at you.
 It’s one of the Westside’s most iconic watering holes, and a place where actual pirates go to load up on (really strong) martinis, bark indecipherably at the TV, and stumble back out into reality several hours later.